 This day, you hike to Lari mine Company.
-We may enjoy the view of Paldor peak and other Mountain View and overnight at same place.
+We may enjoy the Paldor peak view and other mountains.

 Pangsang la pass offers Langtang range, Ganesh Himal ranges, Manaslu ranges, and a few Annapurna ranges within 270 degrees.
 Descend to Tipling, a large village that hosts two Buddhist gompas and both a Protestant and Catholic church.
 Along with a ridge top to the east is a gomba and cremation ground for both Buddhists and Christians lined with colorful flags.
 Being a majority of Tamang people it has a gorgeous Tamang culture show.

 escend to cross Adhi Khola on a box bridge and ascend to Shertung and Chalish villages, regally overlooking the fertile river valley and abundant fields.
 The name Shertung means ‘place of gold’.
 According to a legend, two brothers in search of gold were led here by a dream and thus the settlement was born.
 Tamang is rich in their own tradition to perform the visitors jhankri or shaman dance, ghode or horse dance, said to have been brought from Tibetan culture long ago.

-Jhankri (shaman) activity is robust in this territory with the worship of natural forces and indigenous local deities interwoven with Hindu and Buddhist practices.
-Holy Chyamra dandd, Fyanchyat monastery, and Sajyat are the best attraction here.
-Spectacular Mountain View of Lapsang Karpo, Ganesh Himal (Yangri) as well as Ganesh II and III can be seen from this village.
+Jhankri (shaman) activity is robust in this territory with the worship of natural forces and native local deities interwoven with Hindu and Buddhist practices.
+Holy Chyamra danda, Fyanchyat monastery, and Sajyat are the best attraction here.
+Spectacular Mountain View of Lapsang Karpo, Ganesh Himal (Yangri) as well as Ganesh II and III are possible to view.

-Trek downhill walking to Chalish village taking 30 minutes’ walk, leave your most of the luggage and trek to Tatopani (hot springs) walking 1 ½ hours where pack lunch will be suited to eat (no lodge has built yet).
-Enjoy half of the day taking bath with one of the best hot spring of this region.
+Trek downhill to Chalish village taking 30 minutes’ walk, leave your most of the luggage and trek to Tatopani (hot springs) walking 1 ½ hours where pack lunch will be suited to eat (no lodge has built yet).
+Enjoy half of the day taking bath with one of the best hot spring in this region.
 After enjoying return back to Chalish (Gurung inhabitants) village.